-Internal joinery and kitchen fittings Door frames and skirting boards etc. are formed in timber with painted finishes.
-Kitchen fittings comprise a modern range of wall and floor mounted units with an electric hob.
-Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces It is assumed that any former fireplaces have been blocked up in the past.
-Visually inspected.
-No testing of the flues or fittings was carried out.
-Internal decorations There are painted finishes to internal walls and ceilings.
-Visually inspected.
-Cellars Not applicable.
-Electricity Mains supply.
-13 mains circuit with circuit breakers located adjacent to the entrance door.
+Electricity Mains.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Gas Mains supply.
+Gas Mains.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Water, plumbing and bathroom fittings Mains water supply.
-Visible plumbing is formed in copper, PVC and flexible metal pipework.
-Bathroom fittings comprise a traditionally style white two piece suite and a shower cubicle (mixer).

-Visual inapportion of the apposible pinawork, water table Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing and Mains.
+Mixed style and age of sanitary ware. bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water There is gas fired Vokera combination boiler in the kitchen.
-This serves panel radiators throughout the house and provides hot water.
+Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.
+Heating and hot water Wall mounted in the utility room is a Worcester central heating boiler which we also assume provides domestic hot water.
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Drainage Appears to be connected to the mains sewer.
+Drainage Both foul and storm drainage are assumed to be to the public sewer.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.

-Fire, smoke and burglar alarms A smoke alarm was noted to the ceiling above the upper landing.
-There is also a heat detector in the kitchen/living area.
-The house appears to be fitted with a burglar alarm system.
-Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-Any additional limits to The property was furnished at the time of inspection. inspection An inspection for Japanese Knotweed was not carried out.
-This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
-It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
-Identification of Japanese Knotweed is best undertaken by a specialist contractor.
-If it exists removal must be undertaken in a controlled manner by specialist contractors.
-This can prove to be expensive.
+Fire, smoke and burglar alarms

+There are smoke alarms within the property.